sumnerevans/sumnerevans.com/content/posts/travel/2022-starbase-texas/index.md

 After that, we drove down the beach to the Rio Grande.
 It is only 50 yards wide or so at the point where it meets the Gulf, and Mexico is just right there.

-In the evening, we went to ===============TODO
+In the evening, we went to Rocket Ranch.
 It's a community of space enthusiasts near Starbase.
 Some of them are journalists for various space-related news outlets (such as my friend, Nic) while others are digital nomads.
 It's a neat community of people who are all interested in various aspects of documenting what's happening at Starbase.

 ------